Consistent model selection in the spiked Wigner model via AIC-type criteria: Set-up and main results

 \subsection{Results on \texorpdfstring{$\boldsymbol{\hat{k}_{\gamma}}$}{}}

 We are now ready to state our main results on the selection properties of $\hat{k}_{\gamma}$.
 We will distinguish between two notions of consistency. \begin{definition}[Consistency] An estimator $\hat{k}$ of $k$ is called \emph{strongly consistent} if $\hat{k} \convas k$.
-It is called \emph{weakly consistent} if $\bP(\hat{k} = k) \to 1$. \end{definition} \begin{theorem} Assume that the conclusions of Proposition~\ref{prop:swm-extr} hold.
-Regardless of whether $\sigma$ is known or unknown, we have the following under Assumption~\ref{assmp:q-lambda1-fixed}: \begin{enumerate} \item [(a)] If $\gamma \le 2$, then almost surely, $\liminf_{N \to \infty} \hat{k}_{\gamma} \ge k$.
+It is called \emph{weakly consistent} if $\bP(\hat{k} = k) \to 1$. \end{definition} \begin{theorem} Suppose that Assumptions~\ref{assmp:q-lambda1-fixed} and \ref{assmp:bbp} hold.
+Regardless of whether $\sigma$ is known or unknown, we have the following: \begin{enumerate} \item [(a)] If $\gamma \le 2$, then almost surely, $\liminf_{N \to \infty} \hat{k}_{\gamma} \ge k$.

 \item [(b)] If $\gamma > 2$, then almost surely, $\limsup_{N \to \infty} \hat{k}_{\gamma} \le k$.